-Figure 6: Population and output per worker
+Figure 4: Population, output per worker and fertility

-Note: Data is from The Maddison Project (2013).
-Baseline is the model in section 3.
-Growth and Blanchard are the models in section 4 with $\omega=1$ and $\omega=0$ respectively.
-See text and Appendix D.2 for details of the calibration.
+Note: Data for population and GPD is from The Maddison Project (2013).
+The models are calibrated to match exactly the fertility rates in the data, the derivation of which is described in Appendix D.2.
+Growth and Blanchard are the models in section 4 with $\omega = 1$ and $\omega = 0$ respectively.